-The exclusive ski resorts of Lech (1,450m), Zuers (1,716m) and Oberlech (1,660m) share a linked ski area in the Arlberg ski domain with terrain best-suited to intermediates and freeriders.
-The villages are some of the highest ski resorts in Austria and see plenty of snow (double that of St. Anton and three times Kitzbuehel), making for a long, white winter.
-Oberlech – a collection of four-star hotels with pistes running through it – is where you’ll find most of the ski-in/ski-out accommodation.
+The exclusive ski resorts of Lech (1,450m), Zuers (1,716m) and Oberlech (1,660m) are up there with the best snow in Europe.
+They share a linked ski area in the Arlberg ski domain.
+Terrain is best-suited to intermediates and freeriders.
+The villages are some of the highest ski resorts in Austria and see plenty of powder (double that of St. Anton and three times Kitzbuehel), making for a long, white winter.
+Oberlech, a collection of four-star hotels with pistes running through it, is where you’ll find most of the ski-in/ski-out accommodation.

 Village altitude: 1,930m

 The traditional village of Obergurgl is one of the most snow-sure non-glacier resorts in the Alps thanks to its high slopes.
 Even higher still is neighbouring Hochgurgl (2,150m), just a gondola ride away, with a cluster of hotels.
 A couple of drawbacks: limited advanced pistes and few ski-in/ski-out lodgings.

 For a wider choice of ski-in/ski-out accommodation in Europe, checkout our other high-altitude articles: